Gulshan Kumar

-Gulshan Kumar Dua (5 May 1951 – 12 August 1997), was an Indian businessman, film and music producer who was the founder of the Super Cassettes Industries Limited (T-Series) music label in the Bollywood industry.
-He founded T-Series in the 1980s and established it as a leading record label in the 1990s.
+Gulshan Kumar Dua (5 May 1951 – 12 August 1997), was an Indian film and music producer and businessman who was the founder of the Super Cassettes Industries Private Limited music label in the Bollywood industry.
+After founding T-Series in 1983, Dua established it as a leading record label in the 1990s.

 After his death, T-Series has since been run by his younger brother Krishan Kumar and son Bhushan Kumar.
-His daughters Tulsi Kumar and Khushali Kumar are also playback singers.
+His daughters Tulsi Kumar and Khushalii Kumar are also playback singers.

 Biography

-Born in 1956 in a Punjabi Hindu family, Gulshan Kumar Dua was the son of a fruit juice vendor who worked the streets of the Daryaganj neighbourhood in the heart of Delhi.
-His family came as refugees from the Jhang province of West Punjab after the anti-Hindu riots during the partition of India in 1947.
+Born in 1951 in a Punjabi Hindu family, Gulshan Kumar Dua was the son of a fruit juice vendor who worked the streets of the Daryaganj neighbourhood in the heart of Delhi.
+His family came as refugees from the Jhang region of West Punjab after the communal riots during the partition of India in 1947.
 Dua started working with his father from an early age.
-Gulshan Kumar was a devoted worshiper of Shiva and especially Vaishno Devi.
+Gulshan Kumar was a devoted worshipper of Shiva and especially Vaishno Devi.
 He sung many religious and traditional songs in favour of almost all major deities in Hinduism.
-Due to traditional faith, love and respect towards Vaishno Devi, he ran a free of cost meal assistance service in which free meals are offered as 'Prasad to all the devotees visiting Vaishno Devi Temple.
+Due to traditional faith, love and respect towards Vaishno Devi, he ran a free of cost meal assistance service in which free meals are offered as prasad to all the devotees visiting Vaishno Devi Temple.
 It was first started in 1983 at Baan Ganga location which is situated in between of the Vaishno Devi Temple's pilgrimage.
 Even after his demise in 1997, the service still continues till today and is widely revered all across India.
 His son Bhushan Kumar now manages the service.

 Dua changed career paths when his family acquired a shop selling records and inexpensive audio cassettes, which foreshadowed the onset of a vast music empire.